esi-neuroscience/acme/doc/source/contributing.rst

 Similarly, please use a static code checker to verify ACME's source code integrity.
 By default, our development environment comes with `mypy`.
-To perform the static code analysis, open a terminal, go to the root directory of your local ACME repository and run:
+To perform the static code analysis with `mypy`, open a terminal, go to the root directory of your local ACME repository and run:

 .. code-block:: shell